calex/movie-jar/README.md

 A movie and TV series app that uses available 3rd-party API information about movies and shows on Netflix in order to provide users with an easy choice.
 Users can select a genre from a GUI 'jar' at random, and then get shown a Netlfix movie that is 'expiring soon' - all to lessen the 'Analysis Paralysis' that sometimes comes with trying to make a Netflix viewing choice.

+Find the app hosted on Netlify at [That Netflix Jar](https://musing-bhabha-78fdac.netlify.app/).

 ## Screenshots

 ![Initial screen](/screenshots/initial-screen_2.png)